 There are lenders across the state.
 While most of the grants as well as loan programs are offered from lenders in the major cities of Denver, Boulder, or El Paso Colorado, there are also generally options available in all cities and counties.
 The application criteria will vary.
 Some lenders, financial aid or government grant programs require minimum credit scores or business revenue targets, others don’t.
 You will need to call and/or apply for more details.

-In addition to providing funds, some of the lenders or other providers will also give free advice or mentoring services as part of the financing package.
+In addition to providing funds to MWBE as well as Black, Indigenous, People of Color (BIPOC) businesses in Colorado, some of the lenders or other providers will also give free advice or mentoring services as part of the financing package.
 This will be another benefit to using the programs below.
 In addition, there are always new loans or free grant programs being offered; the list below will be added to and updated daily.

 Small business minority or women owned loans and free grants in Colorado

 Find a current, updated list of places to turn to for funding.
 There will be grants loans, mentoring services, and other small business programs for women or minorities in Colorado near you.
 The most recent announcement as well as sources of funding will be at the top of the list, with older announcements towards the bottom.

 The Aurora Colorado NACCP operates an Economic Development Center.
 While it is focused on people of color, anyone can use it.
 A wide variety of free resources are offered to small businesses and entrepreneurs.
 Learn about local and national grants, sign up for mentoring, use office equipment, use the center to network and take advantage of a host of other programs.
 Read about the non-profit here. https://www.auroracoloradonaacp.org/en/home/